tasal9/ZamAI/Following-HEAD.md

 - Use `:checkhealth` to detect and fix common problems.

 ------------
+### 2020/12/*

+Windows nightly builds are disabled as we move from travis to github actions.
+Subscribe to https://github.com/neovim/neovim/issues/13312 for updates.

 ### 2020/11/23

 We changed the way tree-sitter parsers are integrated in nvim.